unologin/unologin-scripts/README.md

 ## Detecting a login cookie

 You can use ```unologin.isLoggedIn()``` to check if a user is logged in at any time.
-This will check for the presence of a cookie that is set along side the actual login cookie.
+This will check for the presence of a javascript-readable state cookie that is set along side the actual login cookie.

 **IMPORTANT:** Do not use ```isLoggedIn()``` or *any* other client-side logic as a security measure.